Chicago Weather: Winter Weather Advisory issued for most of Chicago area

 A winter weather advisory has been issued for several Chicago-area counties.

-An advisory has been issued in Cook and DuPage County, starting Thursday at 3 a.m. and continuing until 6 p.m.
-Between 2-4 inches of snow is possible for much of DuPage County and western Cook County.
+An advisory was issued in Cook and DuPage County until 6 p.m.
+Between 2-4 inches of snow is possible for much of DuPage County and western Cook County, according to officials.

-A winter weather advisory has been issued in Lake, Kane, Kendall, Grundy and LaSalle counties starting at midnight and continuing until 6 p.m., with between 2-4 inches of snow likely.

-The advisory will begin in McHenry and DeKalb counties beginning Wednesday at 7 p.m. and lasting until Thursday at 4 p.m.
+A winter weather advisory is also in effect for Lake, Kane, Kendall, Grundy and LaSalle counties until 6 p.m. and in effect for McHenry and DeKalb counties until 4 p.m.

+Thursday morning commute is expected to be extremely messy with very slick roads, and state police as well as local police are strongly encouraging drivers to slow down, stay alert, and allow for extra travel time.

+The National Weather Service sent out a tweet with predicted times of when road conditions may be worst during morning commutes.

 Parts of the south and western suburbs were surprised by wet, heavy snowfall Wednesday morning.